blob42/pswatch/README.md

 ```

-In this example, pswatch will watch for two processes: "bar" and "baz".
+In this example, pswatch will watch for three processes: "bar", "baz" and "buz".

 - It matches `bar` by process name (simple string).
 - Matches `.*baz$` and `\-buz.*` by a regex pattern of the executable path and